anastasiakezia/anastasiakezia/README.md

 - 👋 Hi, I’m @anastasiakezia
-- 👀 I’m interested in Web Developer
+- 👀 I’m interested in Web and Android Developer
 - 🌱 I’m currently learning Laravel
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...